How can I qualify to compete at the Australian Interschool Equestrian Championships?

 - Only results at the level riders are applying for will be considered.

-- The process on how to submit results will be advised in June 2020.
+- The process on how to submit results will be advised in June each year.

 Competitors from states other than Victoria are eligible to compete in the Equestrian Victoria Interschool Championships.
 As these are Interschool Events, rather than general EA young rider or junior events, riders will be representing their schools and therefore will very likely have to qualify in the state jurisdiction of their school.